PabloTheZenCoder/SQL_project_job_analysis/SQL_Project/README.md

 -North Carolina
 -Florida

-**-The top states 3 states for data jobs are New York, Atlanta, and Chicago.
+**-The top states 3 cities for data jobs are New York, Atlanta, and Chicago.
 Most of the big cities in the U.S. make this list from L.A. to Seattle to Boston to Denver.**

 **-The interactive map published in Tableau Public shows that many smaller, medium sized cities have large concentrations of data jobs.** For instance: Alphareta, GA, Bentonville, AR, Charleston, SC, Colorado Springs, CO.
 (Personally, I love medium sized cities so I would be more inclined to seek out cool, outdoorsy, medium sized cities for a data job)